ramji3030/n8n-project/README.md

 # n8n-project

-n8n workflow demo and templates
+Automated workflow project using n8n for integrations and automation.